For holiday weekends or cookouts, most of us pick up cole slaw at the grocery store.

 1. TOAST the sesame seeds (optional).
 Heat a small skillet over medium heat.
 Add the sesame; cook and stir for 2 minutes or until golden brown and fragrant.
 Immediately pour out of the hot pan to avoid over-toasting.

-3. COMBINE the dressing ingredients in small saucepan.
+3. COMBINE the dressing ingredients in a small saucepan.
 Bring to a boil and immediately reduce heat to simmer.
 Simmer for four minutes.

 4. REMOVE from the heat and immediately toss with the cabbage-peppers mix.
 Once it has cooled to room temperature, add the basil and toss again.
 Refrigerate and serve cool or at room temperature.